hoopers-club/hoopers/src/pages/posts/courts/2021-10-22-map-image-assets-uploads-thumb_apl-png-name-alcハtara-subname-portugal-location-docas-de-lisboa-artist-flix-duration-0-days-whawedid-an-awesome-project-body-a.md

 ![Credits: Hoopers | Malagueta](/assets/uploads/1_apl_makingof.png "Credits: Hoopers | Malagueta")

 Flix's intervention works as a big artistic mural and pays tribute to the origins and values of this place.
-From the top, you can see a set of nautical flags that form the word “Alcântara”.
+From the top, you can see a set of nautical flags that form the word <b><u>“Alcântara”</u></b>.
 This space contains two 3x3 basketball courts and its free throw lines refer to lifebuoys, a place where basketball players will go often to “save” a game play or even a game.

 </br>

-For Ricardo Medeiros, Board Member of the Administração do Porto de Lisboa, “this project is one of the first steps of our vision of making this area and these spaces more interesting and closer to the people and companies here located.
+For <b><u>Ricardo Medeiros</u></b>, Board Member of the Administração do Porto de Lisboa, “this project is one of the first steps of our vision of making this area and these spaces more interesting and closer to the people and companies here located.
 We are very happy with the final result and we firmly believe that it is going to be widely used by the community”.

 ![Credits: Hoopers | Malagueta](/assets/uploads/2_apl_makingof.png "Credits: Hoopers | Malagueta")

 We had already worked with Flix and it was during that project he showed us this idea of ​​making a field with nautical flags.
 This space was a reference for the community in the past and the fact we can bring back the 3x3 is a mixture of pride and nostalgia.
-We are confident the space will be used by many people.” says André Costa from Hoopers.
+We are confident the space will be used by many people.” says <b><u>André Costa from Hoopers</u></b>.

 ![Credits: Hoopers | Malagueta](/assets/uploads/3_apl_makingof.png "Credits: Hoopers | Malagueta")